Zbigniew Stroniarz

 Zbigniew Stroniarz (21 September 1943 – 31 August 2017) was a Polish footballer who played as a forward.

 Career

 Stroniarz played at the youth level with Garbarnia Kraków from 1952 till 1960.
-In 1960, he played with SHL Kielce for three seasons, and played in the II liga with KS Cracovia in 1962.
+In 1960, he played with SHL Kielce for three seasons, and played in the II liga with Cracovia in 1962.
 In 1964, he played in the Ekstraklasa with league rivals Legia Warsaw.
-He made his debut for Warsaw on August 16, 1964, against Zagłębie Sosnowiec.
+He made his debut for Legia on 16 August 1964, against Zagłębie Sosnowiec.

-The following season he played in the Liga okręgowa with KS Lublinianka, and returned to Cracovia in 1967.
+The following season he played in the Liga okręgowa with Lublinianka, and returned to Cracovia in 1967.
 Throughout his second stint with Cracovia he played in the Ekstraklasa, and II liga.
 In 1974, he played abroad in the Canadian National Soccer League with Toronto Polonia.

 Personal life

 His brother Henryk Stroniarz was also a footballer.